mohamedeliwa/practice-notes/conditions/cardiac_tamponade.md

 - Give `O2` target arterial saturations of 94–98% (88–92% if COPD)
 - Monitor `ECG`
 - `Blood group` (ABO and Rh type)
-	- Storing the blood sample so it can be cross-matched  if a transfusion is required
+	- Storing the blood sample so it can be `cross-matched`  if a transfusion is required
 - Set up `IVI`
 - There may be a role for `cardiothoracic surgery` as a definitive solution to some causes.

-> [!NOTE] Cardiogenic shock
+> [!NOTE] Cardiogenic shock<br />
 > This article specifically addresses items specific to **cardiac tamponade** management
 > For comprehensive management of **cardiogenic shock**, please refer to the cardiac shock article.